Help Center - Personal Account

 Tax reporting can be daunting, but PayPal is on a mission to make reporting cryptocurrency taxes as seamless as possible.

 The information provided by PayPal is not intended to be and should not be construed as tax advice.
-You should consult your tax advisor regarding which cost basis method is appropriate for your specific situation.
+You should seek the advice of a professional tax advisor for any questions regarding your crypto gain/loss, cost basis method, and additional tax filing requirements.

 Am I required to file taxes on my crypto?

-Starting in 2020, the IRS added a question to the personal federal income tax form (1040) asking taxpayers, “at any time during 2020, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?”
+Starting in 2020, the IRS added a question to the personal federal income tax form (1040) asking taxpayers, “At any time during the tax year, did you receive, sell, send, exchange, or otherwise acquire any financial interest in any virtual currency?”

 How do I file my crypto taxes?

-PayPal provides its users with supplemental materials detailing all taxable dispositions for the year.
-These documents detail the transaction level activity needed to complete your IRS 8949, which includes date acquired, date disposed, cost basis (included for user convenience), proceeds, and the resulting gain or loss.
-These supplemental materials can be directly transposed onto your IRS 8949.
+PayPal provides its users with supplemental materials, including a year-end gain/loss statement detailing all taxable dispositions for the year.
+These documents detail the transaction-level activity you can use to complete your IRS 8949, which includes the date acquired, date disposed of, cost basis (included for user convenience), proceeds, and the resulting gain or loss.

 If you have crypto assets outside of PayPal’s platform and subsequently disposed of the assets, PayPal will not have visibility into your information, and it is, therefore, your responsibility to track and report such information.